What is Rolfing® Structural Integration?

 Some Rolfers become certified in Rolf Movement™ which enhances the practitioners’ perspective with a unified movement theory.
 This certification is an additional 30 hours of training.

 After seven years of professional practice, Certified Rolfers are required to take the Advanced Training which is another 168 hours of training.
 The professional growth of the Rolfer is embedded within the professional practice of being a Certified Rolfer.

-All Canadian Certified Rolfers™, Certified Advanced Rolfers™, and Rolf Movement™ practitioners are graduates of RISI programs and maintain annual good standing with the Canadian Rolfing® Association.
-RISI and the Canadian Rolfing Association members are bound by a code of ethics and standards of practice in line with all respected manual therapists.
+All Canadian Certified Rolfers™, Certified Advanced Rolfers™, and Rolf Movement™ practitioners are graduates of RISI programs and maintain annual good standing with the Rolfing® Association of Canada.
+RISI and the Rolfing Association of Canada members are bound by a code of ethics and standards of practice in line with all respected manual therapists.

 Pay close attention to individual profile backgrounds of individual Rolfers, people who become Certified Rolfers are an educated and talented group of professionals who bring a wide range of previous experience to their treatment rooms.